 img

 The journey of a thousand (S)miles begins with one step!

-In 1953 his son, John Robert Crawford (top right), graduated from the University of Sydney and joined his father practising in Penshurst.
+In 1953, his son, John Robert Crawford (top right), graduated from the University of Sydney and joined his father practising in Penshurst.

-The Crawford family can thus proudly, and uniquely, lay claim to treating local people in three separate centuries.
+The Crawford family can thus proudly and uniquely lay claim to treating local people in three separate centuries.
 The present owner, Brett Lucas Taylor (that’s me, looking ridiculously young), joined the practice in 1985.
-He can claim to have treated the locals in two separate centuries, but is not particularly confident of making it three.
+He can claim to have treated the locals in two separate centuries but is not particularly confident of making it three.

+img